MaciAC/VideoCoding_S3/README.md

 ```python
 collage_2x2()
 ```
-Here we can see the results for each resolution defined.
+Here we can see the results for the max and the min resolutions.
 Different codecs are organized as:

 | Image         | | |
 | ------------- |:-------------:|:-------------:|